onearmbandit/wacoal-test/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 48.15 20221031 =

+* Version bump for WP 6.1
+* Fix: Allow for PHP 7.2 again.
+I just needed to remove a comma in the code.

 = 48.14 20221008 =